 If you have brown, black or light-colored skin growths, you may have a skin condition known as “seborrheic keratoses.”
-Because these growths are similar in appearance to skin cancer, people in the Columbus and Upper Arlington area rely on the expertise of board-certified dermatologist Dr. Shari Hicks-Graham for an accurate diagnosis and treatment plan.
+Because these growths are similar in appearance to skin cancer, people in the Greater Columbus area rely on the expertise of board-certified dermatologist Dr. Shari Hicks-Graham for an accurate diagnosis and treatment plan.

 Seborrheic keratoses are skin growths that most often occur in older patients.
 The growths are typically black, brown or lightly colored with a shiny or waxy appearance.
 The condition most often causes multiple growths, but it is possible to have a single growth.
 Seborrheic keratoses are not cancerous, but they have a similar appearance to skin cancer, so you should be evaluated by Dr. Hicks-Graham as soon as you notice one or more growths.

 Seborrheic keratoses do not pose any specific medical concern, so most patients have the growths removed for cosmetic reasons.
 Other reasons to seek treatment for seborrheic keratoses is to: